 Power Services shall provide TCMS coverage for «Customer Name»’s Dedicated Resource if:

-(1) such resource is: (A) a WSPP Schedule C market purchase delivered to Mid-C Remote, NW Hub, BPAT.CHPD, BPAT.GCPD, or BPAT.DOPD; (B) a WSPP Schedule C market purchase from BPA at BPA Power (which does not need to be delivered to Mid-C); or (C) a market purchase under the Edison Electric Institute Master Power Purchase & Sale Agreement, Version 2.1 or its successor, Schedule P: “Firm (LD)” or “Firm (No Force Majeure)” delivered to Mid-C Remote, NW Hub, BPAT.CHPD, BPAT.GCPD, or BPAT.DOPD.
+(1) such resource is: (A) a WSPP Schedule C market purchase delivered to the scheduling point of Mid-C Remote, NW Hub, BPAT.CHPD, BPAT.GCPD, or BPAT.DOPD; (B) a WSPP Schedule C market purchase from BPA at BPA Power (which does not need to be delivered to Mid-C); or (C) a market purchase under the Edison Electric Institute Master Power Purchase & Sale Agreement, Version 2.1 or its successor, Schedule P: “Firm (LD)” or “Firm (No Force Majeure)” delivered to the scheduling point of Mid-C Remote, NW Hub, BPAT.CHPD, BPAT.GCPD, or BPAT.DOPD.
 BPA will allow such Mid-C market purchases to be scheduled from Mid-C to BPA Power, as applicable, over non-firm secondary network transmission.
 And,

-(2) «Customer Name» (A) revises Exhibit D to include the terms and conditions of a Mid-C Resource Over Non-Firm exchange of power with BPA; and (B) revises Exhibit G to acknowledge the change in applicability of Exhibit G principles on its Mid-C Resource Over Non-Firm.
+(2) «Customer Name» revises Exhibit D to include the terms and conditions of a Mid-C Resource Over Non-Firm exchange of power with BPA.

 For purposes of this Agreement, such resource will be referred to as “Mid-C Resource Over Non-Firm”.